autonot/aspii.xyz/content/posts/hugo_tutorial/index.md

 [Here is Archie's GitHub Page.](https://github.com/athul/archie)

-To download a theme, go tour your Windows Command Line (cmd.exe, remember?) and go to your **themes** directory.
+To download a theme, go to your Windows Command Line (cmd.exe, remember?) and go to your **themes** directory.
 `cd mysite/themes/` and use Git to add it: `git clone https://github.com/athul/archie.git`

 > These instructions work for any theme, just replace the Archie link with the link for the theme you want.